 Medicare has coverage policies that can be national or regional in scope.
 Coverage means that the test or assay is approved as a benefit for Medicare beneficiaries.
 If there is no coverage, neither the supplier nor any other party, such as a reference laboratory, may bill Medicare or the beneficiary for the service.
-There is currently no national coverage policy regarding the CTC capture/enumeration portion of our testing.
-The previous regional Medicare Administrative Contractor for California, Palmetto GBA, LLC, adopted a negative coverage policy for CTC capture/enumeration (with the exception that Janssen Diagnostics, LLC's CellSearch® test has historically been covered for CTC capture/enumeration).
-The current Medicare Administrative Contractor for California, Noridian Healthcare Solutions, LLC, is adopting the coverage policies from Palmetto GBA.
-Therefore the capture/enumeration portion of our OncoCEE testing is not currently covered and we will receive no payment from Medicare for this service unless and until the coverage policy is changed.
-On November 4, 2013, we submitted a comprehensive dossier explaining to Palmetto GBA and Noridian the benefits of the capture/enumeration testing in order to seek to persuade the Medicare Administrative Contractors to allow coverage for this portion of our testing.
-Palmetto GBA responded on November 27, 2013, denying our request for Medicare coverage for the CTC capture/enumeration portion of our OncoCEE testing.
-We have not received any other indications to suggest that the negative coverage determination will be reversed.
-The earliest date we could submit another dossier on this matter is May 27, 2014.
-We intend to continue our efforts to obtain Medicare coverage for capture/enumeration.
+There is currently no national coverage policy regarding the CTC enumeration portion of our testing.
+The previous regional Medicare Administrative Contractor for California, Palmetto GBA, LLC, adopted a negative coverage policy for CTC enumeration (other than by Janssen Diagnostics, LLC's CellSearch® test).
+The current Medicare Administrative Contractor for California, Noridian Health Solutions, is adopting the coverage policies from Palmetto GBA.
+Therefore the enumeration/detection portion of our OncoCEE testing is not currently covered and we will receive no payment from Medicare for this service unless and until the coverage policy is changed.
+On November 4, 2013, we submitted a comprehensive dossier explaining to Palmetto GBA and Noridian the benefits of the enumeration/detection testing in order to seek to persuade the Medicare Administrative Contractors to allow coverage for this portion of our testing.
+We have not yet received any feedback from Palmetto GBA or Noridian regarding this submission, and we have not received any other indications to suggest that the negative coverage determination will be reversed.

 FISH analysis is a covered benefit for Medicare beneficiaries and accordingly we expect that the FISH portion of OncoCEE-BR and our planned tests are and will be covered and that when and as we bill Medicare we will receive payment from Medicare under the Physician Fee Schedule for FISH analysis.
 Molecular testing for the mutations we currently plan to test for with CEE-Selector is also a covered benefit, so we believe that CEE-Selector testing would thereby be covered and that when and as we bill Medicare we would receive payment from Medicare under the Clinical Laboratory Fee Schedule for CEE-Selector testing.
-As discussed above, we have not yet received from Medicare any response or adjudication regarding any of our late-2013 billings, including for the FISH portion of OncoCEE-BR testing.
+As discussed above, we only recently submitted our first direct billing to Medicare for the FISH portion of OncoCEE-BR testing, and Medicare has not yet responded to the billing submissions.

-We expect these analysis components to have a significantly greater billing value than the capture/enumeration components of our current and anticipated CTC tests, based on a comparison of what we believe CellSearch® capture/reimbursement rates currently are, versus existing reimbursement rates for analysis components such as FISH and immunocytochemistry analysis and molecular testing.
+We expect these analysis components to have a significantly greater billing value than the capture/enumeration components of our current and anticipated CTC tests, based on a comparison of what we believe CellSearch® capture/reimbursement rates are, versus existing reimbursement rates for analysis components such as FISH and immunocytochemistry analysis and molecular testing.